 \subsection{Approximating the optimal twisting function in discrete-time setting}

 Now we propose a novel framework to approximate the optimal twisting function $\varphi^{*}$ defined in \eqref{eq:recursive}, guided by the existing method for training $u^{*}$ in the continuous-time setting.
-Different from the iteration method proposed in \cite{heng2020controlled,guarniero2017iterated,lawson2018twisted} (which is similar with the temporal difference (TD) learning in the reinforcement learning community \cite{sutton1988learning,doya1995temporal,mou2024bellman,zhou2024solving}) based on the recursive formula in \eqref{eq:recursive}, our method learns the optimal twisting function in the whole path via a neural network.
-Hence, we name the proposed algorithm the ``Twisted-Path Particle Filter" (TPPF).
-As discussed at the beginning of Section \ref{sec:TPPF}, we expect the proposed method TPPF to (1) perform better in high dimensions; (2) be more robust and have wider applications; (3) have relatively stronger theoretical foundations.
+Different from the iteration method proposed in \cite{heng2020controlled,guarniero2017iterated,lawson2018twisted} (which is similar to the temporal difference (TD) learning in the reinforcement learning community \cite{sutton1988learning,doya1995temporal,mou2024bellman,zhou2024solving}) based on the recursive formula in \eqref{eq:recursive}, our method learns the optimal twisting function along the whole path via a neural network.
+Hence, we name the proposed algorithm the ``Twisted-Path Particle Filter'' (TPPF).

 In what follows, we first derive a similar variational principle and some relations between different choices of loss induced by the twisting function in the discrete-time setting.
-After that we would give our detailed algorithms corresponds to possible choices of loss function.
-Some detailed formulas and implement details will also be discussed at the end of this section.
+After that, we will give our detailed algorithms corresponding to possible choices of loss function.
+Some detailed formulas and implementation details will also be discussed at the end of this section.

 First, note that the Donsker-Varadhan variational principle can also be applied to the discrete-time model in Section \ref{sec:dissetting}.
 In fact, after a change of measure, we have

 where $\varphi = \left(\varphi_1,\dots,\varphi_n \right)$, $\varphi_i(\cdot)$ ($1 \leq i \leq n$) are positive, continuous functions in $\mathbb{R}^d$, and as a direct result of the dual relation, by choosing $W(\hat{X}) = -\sum_{k=0}^n\log \hat{g}_k(\hat{X}_k)$ for some discrete Markov chain $(\hat{X}_k)_{k=0}^n$